 RFEM also wanted to make use of videos, which are embedded throughout the website.

 In addition, a members’ directory was included, which allows each of RFEM’s members to have a profile on the site.
 Each listing includes a logo, contact details, type of business and a description.
 Visitors to the website can quickly filter businesses into a specific category that they are looking for.

 A very important factor was that Rail Forum East Midlands wanted the back-end editing system to be as easy-to-use as possible.
 We built a customised WordPress installation, with every editing screen quick and intuitive to use.

 Mike, from Primary Image, said:

 We really enjoyed working on this website rebuild for Rail Forum East Midlands.
-Their old website looked dated and was quite content heavy, so this rebuild has completely transformed their website.
-It’s now much more user-friendly and presentable.
-We’re very pleased that this new website provides a strong platform for RFEM to grow their membership base further.
+We were tasked with transforming their old, content-heavy website, and turn it into an attractive and easy-to-use website.
+We know this new website will provide a strong platform for RFEM to grow their membership base much further in the future.